winitzki/scall/tutorial/programming_dhall.md

 data Tree a = Leaf a | Branch (Tree a) (Tree a)
 ```

-The corresponding recursion scheme `F` is:
+The corresponding structure functor `F` is:

 ```haskell
 -- Haskell.